 Pictured: Mimi Neuman, M.D. and Maria Betancourt, M.D.

-To improve communication and better serve patients and their families, North Shore Medical Center recently launched a Spanish Language Care Group (SLCG) at Salem Hospital.
+To improve communication and better serve patients and their families, we recently launched a Spanish Language Care Group (SLCG) at Salem Hospital.
 Staffed by volunteer Spanish-speaking providers who are certified as Qualified Bilingual Staff, the group's goal is to apply their linguistic and cultural knowledge/awareness to support frontline caregivers and their patients in a variety of ways, including helping to communicate care and discharge plans and facilitating family meetings.